Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Technique

 Each notebook is executed inside the containerized environment as described in \S\ref{sec:motivation:baseline:env}.
 We also mount the \MLEBench competition dataset into the container so \nbs can access inputs and emit the submission \csv to standardized paths.

-The executor first checks if the \nb specifies alternative dependency versions (in the form of \CodeIn{!pip install} commands), which will be installed prior to execution.
+The base container is shared across all \nbs, while notebook-authored dependency setup remains part of the \nb code.
+The executor therefore applies any \CodeIn{!pip install} commands before executing the remaining cells; these commands can change packages for that \nb's run without changing the shared starting container.
 Then, the \nb is executed in an error-tolerant mode that continues past failing cells; the outputs and all error tracebacks are collected and saved to the \nb file.
 If the ML pipeline runs successfully, a submission \csv should be produced.
 The executor has a wall-clock time limit of 600 seconds.
 The grader, which is adapted from \MLEBench~\cite{Chan24MLEBench}, grades the submission \csv to obtain the \reproducedscore \aReproducedScore.